Lucho500/Digital-Plat-codex/README.md

 If you close the browser before finishing the onboarding, your answers are stored in `localStorage` (and synced to Supabase when logged in).
 When you return to `/onboarding/tax`, the app offers to resume from the last saved step.

+## Success screens

+The premium onboarding flow ends with `OnboardingSuccess`.
+This screen summarizes the modules enabled and the assigned expert, then prompts the user with a single primary action: **Accéder au tableau de bord**.
+The CTA receives focus automatically to comply with accessibility guidelines.